KhasMek/datasploit/docs/index.md

 Worried about setup?
 We got you.
 You should be worried about two things:

-* Install the required python dependencies.
-Either use requirements.txt or simpley pip install datasploit.
+* Install dependencies
+    - Python dependencies: Either use requirements.txt (`pip install -r requirements.txt`) if installed with `git clone` or simply `pip install datasploit` to install everything needed as a library.
+    - System dependencies: PhantomJS, Chrome or Firefox needs to be installed for certain modules to render javascript heavy websites.
 * Feeding specific API keys for few specific sources.
 We are going to have a knowledge base where step by step instructions to generate these API keys will be documented.
 Sweet deal?
 * [Click here to check step by step setup guide](/setupGuide/)